 Back then rents were truly affordable (Kensington Market was £12 a week and a leased shop in Neal Street Covent Garden was a mere £60 a week).
 Now things aren’t so easy for a new generation Wayne and Gerardine Hemingways with much of the UK’s retail real estate owned by pension funds and property businesses whose sole aim is to maximise safe income by working with multiple retailers with big bank covenants.

 However today many of the high-street brands do employ good designers and in the case of brands like COS are taking high street fashion to a new level.
 Oh and a Topshop catwalk show is one of the main events at London Fashion Week nowadays.
 “Affordable” and “designer” are two words that can sit together nowadays.

 But it is still not easy for start-ups and that is why at HemingwayDesign we have a whole series of events that aim, in some way, to replicate what Gerardine and I had available to us.
-Our next event SAMPLE takes place on Saturday 4th & Sunday 5th March, and will showcase the latest emerging creatives from the worlds of fashion, beauty, art, design, homeware with their archive, one off show-pieces and previous collections.
-Classic Car Boot Sale in Kings Cross is April 22 & 23rd and again gives independent vintage traders the chance to get their collections in front of thousands of visitors.
-With Festival of Making May 6 & 7th deliberately set in the producing heartland of Blackburn, the festival will explore and celebrate the present day diversity skills UK-based making.
-And Festival of Thrift 23 & 24 Sept in Redcar, Yorkshire, the UK’s only national celebration of sustainable living, sees our events always champion the independent trader.
+Our event SAMPLE showcases the latest emerging creatives from the worlds of fashion, beauty, art, design, homeware with their archive, one off show-pieces and previous collections.
+Classic Car Boot Sale in King’s Cross again gives independent vintage traders the chance to get their collections in front of thousands of visitors.
+With Festival of Making deliberately set in the producing heartland of Blackburn, the festival will explore and celebrate the present day diversity skills UK-based making.
+And Festival of Thrift in Redcar, Yorkshire, the UK’s only national celebration of sustainable living, sees our events always champion the independent trader.